 We met a chap who breeds fish and sells them to a wholesaler when they’re big enough for $1.75 a kilo.
 He’s feeding them on a mixture of rice and tiny fish that he catches himself in the lake.

 Not everyone in the village is poor, however.
-We met a woman who breeds crocodiles and clambered around on top of the cages to have a good look at them.
+We met a woman who breeds crocodiles and we clambered around on top of the cages to have a good look at them.

 Here’s my foot, just to prove that I was only inches away from a hundred large crocodiles in a cage that only had a few holes in the wire, where sharp teeth had obviously snapped at it a little too vigorously.